 Hire better drivers

-One of the most important points of optimization companies can make to improve efficiency is hiring the right drivers.
+One of the most important areas for optimization is hiring the right drivers.

-It’s never a bad idea to talk with your team about the types of drivers that mesh the best with the rest of your company.
-Especially with supervisors, dispatch coordinators, mechanics, etc.
+It’s never a bad idea to talk with your team about the types of drivers that work the best with the rest of your company.
+Especially with supervisors, dispatch coordinators, mechanics, and other team members.

 Invest in a Good Record-keeping System